 Looking for things to do in Riga, Latvia?
-The Latvian capital offers much for international travellers who enjoy cultured city breaks encompassing history, architecture and local cuisine.
+This post provides local tips on why the Latvian capital offers much for international travellers who enjoy cultured city breaks.

+Enjoy history, architecture and local cuisine while you travel?
 The Old Town is one of the city’s principal attractions.
-Participant on many a Riga stag do has spent time in the bars in that popular part of the city.
-Beyond the nightlife, there are many more reasons to visit.
+Participants on many a Riga stag do have spent time in the bars in that popular and historic district.
+Beyond the nightlife, there are many more reasons to visit Latvia’s capital.

 In this interview, Arturs suggests Riga restaurants worth visiting to taste authentic Latvian cuisine.
 He also outlines where to go to visit bars well away from the well-worn tourist trail and places to see in Riga for travellers who appreciate heritage.

-What do you rate among the main reasons to visit and top things to do in Riga?
+What are the top things to do in Riga?

 Why would anyone want to go back to Barcelona or see London for the millionth time?
 They should go somewhere they have never been.
 I think that Riga really exceeds most people’s expectations.

-That’s how we get everyone the like us, because people come our capital city without any expectations.
+That’s how we get everyone to like us, because people come to our capital city without any expectations.

 When you realise that what we have is world-class architecture, world-class restaurants as well, and it’s just different.

 Riga experienced incredible development in the late-19th and early-20th centuries.
-About half-a-million of Riga’s inhabitants came in the last twentysomething years before the collapse of Russian Empire in 1917.
-In something like a 20-year period we built the city.
+About half a million of Riga’s inhabitants came in the last twentysomething years before the collapse of the Russian Empire in 1917.
+In something like a 20-year period, we built the city.
 Today you’d find similar examples only in places such as the Middle East, where the oil money allows rapid growth.
 For us, it was manufacturing and the port.

 Riga stands out with Art Nouveau facades.
 We have the biggest collection in the world — some 800 facades all together.
 That kind of collection you cannot find anywhere else in the world.
 Plus wooden Art Nouveau, which is extremely rare across the world.